idenisovs/money-saver-backend/README.md

 ## License

-You have a right to fork it, study it, change it, share it and use it if you're brave enough.
+You have a right to fork it, study it, change it, share it, blame it and use it if you're brave enough.